europanite/standard_python_environment/README.md

 A standard Python environment built with Docker Compose

 This repository provides a standard Python execution environment using **Docker Compose**.
-It is useful when you want to ensure consistency across different machines without installing Python or dependencies directly on your host.
+It is useful when you want to use Python without installing it or dependencies directly on your machines.

 ---

 ## Features

 - **Reproducibility**: Dependencies are locked inside the container
-- **Simplicity**: Run with just `docker compose up` or `docker compose run`
+- **Simplicity**: Run with just docker compose commands
 - **Portability**: Works on Linux, macOS, and Windows
 - **pip ready**: Install and manage Python packages easily
-- **JupyterLab support**: Run notebooks inside the container
+- **JupyterLab support**: (Optional) Run notebooks inside the container
 - **X11 forwarding**: (Optional) Run GUI-based Python apps

 ---